prabnur/stand_app/README.md

 # Stand App

+## Introduction

 A project that encourages people with desk jobs to stand up.
 Studies have shown that prolonged periods of sitting can have a very detrimental effect on health.
 A [reference](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0080000) to one such study.

 You could say sitting thrillz.
 But it also killz.

+## Thats cool but what does this do

+The app reminds you to stand at times you set for days that you set.
+You can even opt out of notifications if you want.
+It then also allows you to track your daily progress in a visual manner, and rewards you for completing your set goal.

+## What if I like my chair more than I like you

+The app can be used for basically any sort of repeating goals that you may have for certain days.
+I have other projects on my list, but if requested by people I can add a feature that will allow users to modify the notification message they recieve.

 ## More Info

 This project is still currently in development.
-Currently it is intended to be released on both Android and iOS
+Currently it is intended to be released on both Android and iOS.

+## I wanna help

+Please shoot me an email if you have an idea that you think would fit in well :)

 ## Special Thanks